 During the institute, Penn State professors and graduate students led lively discussions and hands-on workshops.
 Toward the end, several students were confident their newfound awareness and skills would help them make a difference in their schools.

-“I feel like if we’re able to give other students the tools they need to work through their problems, work through stress or even depression, then I think overall schools will be safer and happier places to be for everyone,” says junior Rachel Buterbaugh, who aspires to be a school counselor.
+“I feel like if we’re able to give other students the tools they need to work through their problems, work through stress or even depression, then I think overall schools will be safer and happier places to be for everyone,” said junior Rachel Buterbaugh, who aspires to be a school counselor.

 These days, the institute isn’t the district’s only new foray into teaching about social justice.
 State High’s Diversity and Social Justice course came about from social studies teacher Jackie Saylor collaborating with Efrain Marimon, the director of Penn State’s Restorative Justice Initiative, and Penn State education professor Ashley Patterson.